marioary/anbernic-h700-fw-comparing/README.md

 - Has ramdom freezing issues
 - Longer boot times
 - RetroAchievements not work (has the option but does not work)
+- Built-in scraper (has the option but does not work)
+- PortMaster support
 - No HDMI support
 - No wifi profiles support
 - No wifi WPA3 support (will fixed)